mikael-kodehode/hera-invitational-rankings/CONTRIBUTING.md

 1. Look for existing issues or open one to discuss your proposed changes.
 2. Fork the repository and create your branch from `main`.
 3. Keep your changes focused—it's much easier to review small, intentional pull requests than giant updates.
+4. PR goes to dev so we can check the preview deployment on Vercel.

 ---